-Meets the standard and the recommended guidelines.
+Meets the standard and recommended guidelines.
 Each of the seventeen (17) hospitals in Riverside County is accredited by The Joint Commission (TJC) and as such, each hospital maintains robust disaster plans including provisions for internal and external disasters.
 Each of the hospitals utilizes the Hospital Emergency Incident Command System (HEICS) and is integrated into the County's medical response plans.
 Riverside County is committed to disaster and emergency preparedness.
 To ensure a capable and robust response system, exercise of plans and procedures in place remains a critical component of preparedness efforts.
-Each year, the Hospital Association of Southern California (HASC), the EMD and many of the hospitals in the County participate in the Statewide Disaster Drill, a Western Region Emergency Council (WREC) disaster drill or terrorism exercise, and an exercise coordinated by Coachella Communications for the east end of the County.
+Each year, the Hospital Association of Southern California (HASC), the EMD and many of the hospitals in the County participate in the Statewide Disaster Drill, a Western Region Emergency Council (WREC) disaster drill or terrorism exercise, and an exercise coordinated by Coachella Communications for the east end of the county.
 Each hospital is required to participate in two disaster exercises per year in order to maintain TJC or other accreditation.

-NEED(S):

-None

-OBJECT ΓIVE:

-TIME FR RAME FOR MEETING OBJECTIVE:

-Short-Range Plan (one year or less)

-Long-Range Plan (more than one year)
+- □ Short-Range Plan (one year or less) - □ Long-Range Plan (more than one year)